melihaltun/Deep_Siamese_Network_for_Biometric_Authentication/README.md

 The model achieves 96.0% accuracy with a precision rate of 93.8% and a recall rate of 98.6% after 48 epochs.
 Utilizing GPU is recommended.
 Due to model complexity, a single epoch with CPU may last well over an hour.
 On the other hand, even a modest graphics card can speed up the training by 15 to 20 times.

-A combination of Tensorflow 2.10.0, CUDA 11.2, CUDNN 8.8.1 and Zlib works for this model, although other configurations may also be possible.
+A combination of Python 3.8, Tensorflow 2.10.0, CUDA 11.2, CUDNN 8.8.1 and Zlib works for this model, although other configurations may also be possible.